 - Establish a review and approval process to monitor and improve future process documentation

-Here are the top 5 useful tools, but of course there are many more out there.
+Here are the top 5 useful tools for creating well-documented processes, but of course there are many more out there.

 - Microsoft Word